zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/marrio31">marrio31</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-**Example:** A retail platform team used AI to generate three valid architecture proposals for integrating a new loyalty engine.
+**Example:** A retail platform team used AI to generate three valid IT architecture proposals for integrating a new loyalty engine.
 One used a pub-sub model with Kafka, another proposed embedding logic into their existing CMS layer, and a third used API gateway orchestration.
 On paper, all three could work.
-But the architect knew the operations team lacked Kafka experience and the CMS team was overloaded.
+But the IT architect knew the operations team lacked Kafka experience and the CMS team was overloaded.
 He chose the API-based design, minimizing risk and change management friction.

 This is judgment: technical analysis grounded in organizational reality.